kestra-io/docs/content/blogs/2023-11-20-advanced-python-scripts.md

 ![Image 12 - Contents of the embedded VSCode editor](/blogs/2023-11-20-advanced-python-scripts/12.png)

 The contents of the `_flows` folder are a topic to discuss some other time, so leave it untouched.
 Everything you do Python-wise will have to be stored in a new folder named, let's say `scripts`.

 Let's go through the process next.

 ### Writing the Python Script
-To start, create a new folder `scripts` inside the root directory, and create a Python file named `scraper.py` inside it.
+To start, create a new folder `scripts` in the root directory, and create a Python file named `scraper.py` in it.

 Once the Python file is opened, paste the contents of our web scraping script.
 Here's what it should look like: